knocean/ontofetch/README.md

     $ ontofetch extract [options] <arguments>

   * `extract`: extract from all configured projects
-  * `extract --dir <arg>`: extract from ontology in directory to working directory (current directory, unless specified by `--working-dir`)
+  * `extract --dir <arg>`: extract from ontology in directory to working directory
   * `extract --dir <arg> --extracts <arg>`: extract from ontology in given directory to --extracts directory
   * `extract --project <arg>`: extract last fetch in project to configured extracts directory

 ### status

-Checks if a project (or projects) is up-to-date based on the HTTP headers of the resource.
+Checks if a project (or projects) is up-to-date based on the HTTP headers of the resource (ETag and Last-Modified).

     $ ontofetch status [options] <arguments>

-Status always requires a configuration file.
+status always requires a configuration file.

   * `status`: get status of all configured projects
   * `status --project <arg>`: get status of configured project